Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_wallhack_ - Default: 1 - Whether this event is enabled.

 ## NOT THE BEES!
-Spawns bees randomly around around players
+Spawns bees randomly around players
 \
 \
 **ConVars**